JLCR/Deep_RL_Unity_Navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

-# Project 1: Navigation
+# Project Deep Q-Learning: Navigation

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.

+![Trained Agent][image1]

+**Deep Learning** uses machine learning to make predictions by leveraging vast amounts of training data and a flexible architecture that is able to generalise to previously unseen examples.

+In **Reinforcement learning***, the goal is to have an agent learn how to navigate a new enviroment with the goal of maximising cummulative rewards.
+One approach to this end is **Q-Learning**, where the agent tries to learn the dynamics of the enviroment indirectly by focusing on estimating the value of each state-action pair in the enviroment.
+This is acheived over the course of training, using it's experiences to produce and improve these estimates.

-Please take the time now to read the [research paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) that introduces the Deep Q-Learning algorithm.
+Please take the time now to read the [research paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) that introduces the Deep Q-Learning (DQN) algorithm.

 The environment is provided by Unity Machine Learning Agents (ML-Agents).
 This is an open-source plugin that enables games and simulations to serve as environments for design, train, and evaluate intelligent agents.
 In this project, we are using the version v0.4 interface.
 In the figure is show how the Agent interact with the Environment:
 ![Agent-Environment](./Media/Agent-Environment-banana.png "Agent-Environment")

-![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.